rom98759/So_long_map_generator/README.md

 ## Contributing

 If you'd like to contribute to the project, please fork the repository, make your changes, and submit a pull request.

+Add help button and locker button a gauche
+Faire canva avec tiles and locker